mseemann/healthkit-sample-generator/README.md

 [![License](https://img.shields.io/cocoapods/l/healthkit-sample-generator.svg?style=flat)](http://cocoapods.org/pods/healthkit-sample-generator)
 [![Platform](https://img.shields.io/cocoapods/p/healthkit-sample-generator.svg?style=flat)](http://cocoapods.org/pods/healthkit-sample-generator)

 Easy to use generator for HealthKit Sample Data that can be used in code and in the simulator.
 It supports you by exporting the current health data into a json profile, recreates the profile from a json file and is able to create a complete health data profile randomly.
 So you have reproducable test data to test your code and your ui of your amazing Health-App.
+For sure you can export the health kit data of a real device.

 Status:
 * Export of HealthData 100%